RRothfeld/NeverEver/README.md

 	python manage.py makemigrations neverever
 	python manage.py migrate
 	python populationScript.py

+Technically, the web application is now able to run locally.
+To be able to access the Django administration features however, you should create an admin account via this command (you can use "admin" as name and password for local testing):

-	python manage.py createsuperuser (make admin admin)
+	python manage.py createsuperuser

+Alright, your local web application is ready to be played.
+Simply start the application by issueing the following
+command:

 	python manage.py runserver

-This will host the website on your localhost at the following address: 127.0.0.1:8000
+This will host the website locally and, thus, can be reached via the following address: http://127.0.0.1:8000/

 Deployment
 -------------